Updated on October 27th, 2023

 This moat can be narrow or it can be wide.
 A narrow moat is a smaller competitive advantage over peers, while a wide moat can mean the company has a significant advantage over peers, which likely protects its results through multiple economic cycles.

-Narrow and wide moats have minimum life expectancies of 10+ and 20+ years, respectively, which they are anticipated to benefit the company.
+Narrow and wide moats have minimum life expectancy of 10+ and 20+ years, respectively, which they are anticipated to benefit the company.

 We often see that companies with wide moats are better able to continue growing earnings and as a result, grow their dividends for many years.
 These companies also usually have strong margins in relation to their peers, as their moats protect their profits and market share.